 She laughed at him, "Terran vids?
 You?
 Spock, you're full of surprises."

 "And we have still not discussed the nature of surprise, both good and bad."

 "When I get back," she said.
 The turbolift arrived and they stepped inside.
 "And while you're waiting, why don't you find something else to wear as well."

 "As you wish," he said as the doors opened on her deck and she exited.
 "I will expect you shortly."

 She turned back as the doors started to close.
 "I'll be there soon."

 After changing into one of his Vulcan robes, Spock inspected his quarters, which were immaculate as usual.
 He moved around the rooms, lighting firepots and candles, dimming the normal illumination.
-When he had achieved a level similar to what he would use for meditation, he took a last look around the room. *How long does it take to change clothes?* he mused impatiently.
+When he had achieved a level similar to what he would use for meditation, he took a last look around the room.

 Several minutes later the door chime rang.
 "Come."

 Christine came in and Spock studied her curiously.
 She had changed into black pants and a dark red shirt, both in a soft fabric that draped around her tall frame.
 Flat sandals replaced boots.
 Her hair was loose around her face.
 It had grown quite long and fell in waves past her shoulders.
 The graceful austere look suited her far more than the abbreviated uniform and elaborate hairstyles she usually wore.